-What is your plan for daily exercise for this dog and who would be the person primarily responsible? (be specific - number of walks/day, distance, etc.)
+What is your plan for daily exercise for this dog that you are applying for and who would be the person primarily responsible?
+(BE SPECIFIC - number of walks/day, distance, etc.)

 Who in the home would be responsible for getting the dog to the vet and to take care of registrations?

 How much $$ would you budget for monthly care for your dog/puppy?

 How much $$ would you be willing/able to pay to deal with an emergency veterinary issue with your dog like if it needed surgery or hospitalization?

 How much $$ would you budget to take your pet with you when you leave Japan.